-4.5 Extra Credit
+4.6 Extra Credit

-Report an error in my formal communications (the published materials I provide), so I can fix it.
-In this class, the materials include the following:
+I give extra credit if you are the first to report an error in my formal communications (the published materials I provide), so I can fix it.
+Send me an email.
+Cut and paste what I said (enough so I can easily find it).
+Tell my why you think it is wrong, or what it should be.

+In this class, the formal materials include the following: